gruhh/wordpress-plugin-use-hashtags/README.md

 The purpose of the plugin is to improve the user experience, as it creates a new navigation layer within the content.

-* There is no need to keep hashtags, just add them to the text, and you’re done.
+- There is no need to keep hashtags, just add them to the text, and you’re done.
-* This plugin is non-destructive, so it does not make any changes to the way your content is saved.
+- This plugin is non-destructive, so it does not make any changes to the way your content is saved.
 Only when the content is displayed, the link will appear to the visitors.
-* This plugin does not generate external links.
+- This plugin does not generate external links.
-* Tested with some of the most popular themes.
+- Tested with some of the most popular themes.
+- Tested with selected core blocks.

 ![Tested WordPress Version](https://img.shields.io/wordpress/plugin/tested/use-hashtags)
 ![Plugin Version](https://img.shields.io/wordpress/plugin/v/use-hashtags)